Tuesday, August 17, 1976

 Lilly and Agner went back to Sweden this morning.

-I still have a little bit of money left, so I went into town with Elisabeth’s friend Bettina to see if I could find something to bring back to Nick’s parents for a present.
-Since I don’t have much money it had to be something nice but cheap.
-It took me forever but I finally found something.
+I still have a little bit of money left, so I went into town with Elisabeth’s friend Bettina to see if I could find something to bring back to Nick’s parents as a present.
+Since I don’t have much money, it had to be something nice but cheap.
+It took me forever, but I finally found something.

 When I got back from town, the hospital called to tell Bent to come right away because his dad was about to die.
 Mom and Bent hurried to the hospital.
-This time I didn’t mind being left alone because it was light outside.
-I had all the chores caught up so I was sitting there bored with nothing to do.
-Just then the phone rang.
-It was a man that wanted to know if I was Mette.
+This time, I didn’t mind being left alone because it was light outside.
+I had all the chores caught up, so I was sitting there bored with nothing to do.
+Just then, the phone rang.
+It was a man who asked if I was Mette.
 I answered, “No, she is at the hospital.
 This is Anne-Mette.”
 The man then said, “Anne-Mette!
 This is Ole!”
 It was my uncle Ole who lived in Copenhagen.
 I have not seen him or his family since we left Copenhagen five years ago.
 My heart started to pound with excitement!
-After I had talked to him I got to talk to my cousin Linda.
+After I had talked to him, I got to speak to my cousin Linda.
 It was so nice to hear her voice again!

 I also got to talk to his wife, my Aunt Jytte.
-I couldn’t talk to my cousin Peter because he had gone to a friend’s house to play.
-As I was in the middle of talking to them, mom and Bent came back.
+I couldn’t speak to my cousin Peter because he had gone to a friend’s house to play.
+As I was in the middle of talking to them, Mom and Bent came back.
 Mom wanted to know who I was talking to, so I told her.
 She grabbed the phone from my hands and started to talk.
 I stepped back.
-I could hear mom telling them that Bent’s dad had just passed away.
-I looked over at Bent and he didn’t look very good.
+I could hear Mom telling them that Bent’s dad had just passed away.
+I looked over at Bent, and he didn’t look good.
 When mom was done talking, Bent called Lilly to tell her that their dad had passed away.

 Leave a Reply